PlagaMedicum/PlagueSur-icon-theme/README.md

 ## TODO

-- Define general style, rules and create guidelines.
-- Make Tux logo more distinguishable for low-res.
 - Fix colours and styles of some symbolic and low-res icons.
 - Fix icons that are not inhereting from WhiteSur and replaced with other resolutions.
 - Fix some little issues in high-res icons.
 - Change resolutions of some icons (mostly in apps/scalable).
 - Add light-themes support

+Optional:
+- Create some guidelines.
+- Make Tux logo more distinguishable for low-res.

-If you found problem or want to contribute, feel free to open an issue or create a PR!
+**If you found problem or want to contribute, feel free to open an issue, write some comment or create a PR!**